droncel/IRWA-2021/README.md

 The code until 'Create the index' section, included, is to preprocess the tweets and create the index.
 Just below there are 3 section, one for each ranking algorithm.
 The use of the 3 ranking algorithms is very straightforward: after the implementation of each of them there is a cell for testing it with any query you like.

 At the end of the notebook you there is the ranking of Word2Vec + Cosine Similarity implementation for the 5 queries selected in the part 2 of this project.

+# Part 4
+Find the last delivery of the final project in the IRWA-2021-final-project-part-4 tag.
+The code is in search-engine-web-app.zip.